ccollicutt/tanzu-build-service-sample-apps/README.md

 ## Running in Kubernetes

+Now that we've created the images we can finally use Kubernetes (try using Kubernetes without any images, not that easy).

 You need to:

-1. Have built the images via TBS and pushed them to an image registry
+1. Have built the images above via TBS, which will have pushed them to an image registry
 1. Have a Kubernetes cluster to deploy to (must be able to access `$REGISTRY`)
 2. Create a namespace called `sample-apps`
 2. Ensure there is a secret called `regcred` in the `sample-apps` namespace with the correct credentials to access the `$REGISTRY`

 ### Clone This Repository

+To access the Kubernets manifests, clone this repository.

 ```bash
 git clone https://github.com/ccollicutt/tbs-sample-apps